-With a focus on healthy choices and variety, some inspiring food trends are on the horizon for 2022.
+With a focus on healthy choices, wellness, and variety – some inspiring food and flavor trends are on the horizon for 2022.

-Going out to a restaurant is an experience we have been deprived of for the last few years, but in exchange, we have become more creative and experienced in the kitchen and are eager to experiment.
+Going out to a restaurant is an experience we were deprived of during the pandemic, but in exchange, we have become more creative and experienced in the kitchen and are eager to experiment.
 When eating out in restaurants now, our taste buds are on high alert to define which flavor, spice, or herb made the drink or dish so we can try and replicate them with our home creations.

 Recipes on the internet are available to accommodate our newfound foodie lifestyles.
 Let’s dive in and see some trends we expect this year.